timiskhakov/timiskhakov.github.io/_posts/2022-08-12-a-quic-chat.md

 QUIC also addresses the problems from above.
 It introduces a concept of independent streams, so that if a stream's packet gets dropped, other streams would continue to work.
 Unlike TCP and UDP that are situated in kernelspace, QUIC is a userspace protocol, that is, it can be patched and can evolve at a much faster speed.
 Last but not least, it reduces latency by offering one- and zero-roundtrip handshakes.
 In other words, QUIC is, well, quick (I know, I know, everyone and their mother made this joke already, but I couldn't resist).

 During the QUIC handshake, a client sends an initial request containing all the data needed to establish a connection.
 The server replies with a response providing acknowledgement, a TLS certificate, and other information.
-Effectively, the connection is set, starting from the next request that would acknowledge server's data the client can send actual payload.
+Effectively, the connection is set, starting from the next request that would acknowledge server's data the client can send the actual payload.

 {:refdef: style="text-align: center;"}
 ![QUIC Handshake](/assets/images/quic-handshake.png)